 Where you will stay in Greece is very important.
 Liking the place where you go to rest after an exciting day of new experiences is crucial.

-There are many types of accommodation to consider for all types of budget.
+There are many types of accommodation to consider for all types of budgets.
 You will find hotels of all shapes, styles, and sizes, bed and breakfast, hostels, Airbnb, and even villas and houses to rent in various places in Greece.

 There are also alternative kinds of accommodation, such as camping sites, luxury camping sites (known as glamping), and even treehouses to book!
 If you are feeling adventurous and want to have a unique experience, you can check out different camping and glamping sites in Greece here.

-You should do your due diligence and research where you will be staying well in advance in order to get better deals and wider selection.
+You should do your due diligence and research where you will be staying well in advance in order to get better deals and a wider selection.
 A good place to start is Booking.com.
 If you want to explore the option of booking a house, flat, villa, or other singular accommodation, you can begin your research by checking VRBO.

 Step 9: Moving around Greece